 Along with technical assistance the Illinois SWC Districts will help you with developing conservation planning and implementing conservation practices with help from the state and federal agencies.

 Pictured (l-r) are Rep. Charlie Meier, Rep. John Cavaletto, and Judy & Tom Beyers from Marion County.
-The Beyers were in Springfield at the Capitol for Soil & Water Conservation Legislative Day.
+The Beyers were in Springfield at the Capitol prednisone for Soil & Water Conservation Legislative Day.
 They are active in the Farm Bureau and sponsors of the 2016 Envirothon Compitition.

 Illinois Department of Agriculture Assistant Director, Don Moffit, addresses the Kaskaskia Watershed Assn.